 Buffalo near Vanderhoof Photo SimonSees.com

-Burns Lake, heart of the scenic Lakes District, is a community with big dreams.
+Burns Lake, heart of the scenic Lakes District along the Yellowhead Highway 16 in Northern British Columbia, is a community with big dreams.
 Residents are confident the region’s wealth of natural resources – particularly its 3,000 miles of fishing – hold the promise of future prosperity.
 After one visit to the area, you’re sure to agree.

-The community of Francois Lake is just 23 km (14 mi) south following highway 37.
-This beautiful lake is well worth the trip, at 110 km (68 mi) long, it is the second longest naturally occurring lake entirely within British Columbia.
+The community of Francois Lake is just 23 km (14 mi) south following Highway 35.
+This beautiful lake is 110 km (68 mi) long and the second longest naturally occurring lake entirely within British Columbia.
 The lake is popularly fished for Rainbow Trout and Char.

 The body of water from which the community derives its name was officially “discovered” by the Borland Expedition, whose members passed through the area while surveying a route for the Overland Telegraph.
 Legend has it that shortly before the Borland Expedition arrived, a tremendous forest fire swept through the area, blackening trees and generally turning the countryside into a sooty mess.
 The charred landscape prompted members of the expedition to dub the long, narrow body of water lying at the bottom of this unknown valley as “Burnt Lake” – a name that over the years became “Burns Lake”.